Sun Glare Car Accident Attorneys in Houston

 A lot of drivers have experienced that momentary blindness from a supposed ally – the sun.
 Sun glares can obstruct driver vision for a few seconds.
 However, it only takes a few seconds for a ride home to turn into a car accident.

 According to a study by the National Highway Traffic Safety Administration (NHTSA), sun glare causes a few hundred accidents in the US every year.
 Some other organizations like AAA dispute this.
 They believe that sun glare accidents are under reported because sun glare is rarely the sole cause of an accident.
+If you have been injured in a car accident caused by a sun glare, call our experienced Houston automobile accident lawyers today!

 Complexity of Sun Glare Auto Accidents